A Brief History of Gamma Alpha throughout the Decades

 In 1967, as a scheme to get national TV exposure, a banner reading “Georgia Tech Sigma Nu Welcomes ABC” was positioned across Grant Field about 300 feet above the stadium.
 The next year, the flashcard section in the east stands was infiltrated to proudly once again proclaim Sigma Nu as number one.

-Many other things and events defined the colorful decade of the 1960s, including Ray Lab, JFK’s assassination, the bridge with Mom Glenn, V runs, Vietnam, Moe’s & Joe’s, painting the SAE lion, Manuel’s, Willie “Get Out of My Kitchen” and “Hot One Time” Jones, several tragic and premature deaths of close friends and brothers, painting the SAE lion, fishing over-served Phi Delts out of the pool, spontaneous prayer with Dr. Clarence C.E.
-White, painting the SAE lion, playing Spades, KV ball and pool parties, the tube lab, Foosball, fine dining at Mary Mac’s and the Huddle House, painting the SAE lion, Smokey Robinson, and the Miracles, the Four Tops, the Beatles, Chicago Transit Authority, Al’s Corral, PBR, and, yes, painting the SAE lion.
+Many other things and events defined the colorful decade of the 1960s, including Ray Lab, JFK’s assassination, the bridge with Mom Glenn, V runs, Vietnam, Moe’s & Joe’s, painting the SAE lion, Manuel’s, Willie “Get Out of My Kitchen” and “Hot One Time” Jones, several tragic and premature deaths of close friends and brothers, painting the ΣΑΕ lion, fishing over-served Phi Delts out of the pool, spontaneous prayer with Dr. Clarence C.E.
+White, painting the ΣΑΕ lion, playing Spades, KV ball and pool parties, the tube lab, Foosball, fine dining at Mary Mac’s and the Huddle House, painting the ΣΑΕ lion, Smokey Robinson, and the Miracles, The Four Tops, The Beatles, Chicago Transit Authority, Al’s Corral, PBR, and, yes, painting the ΣΑΕ lion.

 All of us who were there, who experienced this magnificent decade, are truly better men for having been there.
 And we all continue to Walk in the Way of Honor!